-- the earth and its community of life are untrammeled by humans, where humans are visitors and do not remain - the area is undeveloped federal land retaining its primeval character and influence, without permanent improvements or human habitation, which is protected and managed so as to preserve its natural conditions - the area generally appears to have been affected primarily by the forces of nature, with the imprint of man's work substantially unnoticeable - has outstanding opportunities for solitude or a primitive and unconfined type of recreation - the area may also contain ecological, geological, or other features of scientific, educational, scenic, or historical value
+- the earth and its community of life are untrammeled by humans, where humans are visitors and do not remain - the area is undeveloped federal land retaining its primeval character and influence, without permanent improvements or human habitation, which is protected and managed so as to preserve its natural conditions - the area generally appears to have been affected primarily by the forces of nature, with the imprint of man's work substantially unnoticeable - has outstanding opportunities for solitude or a primitive and unconfined type of recreation - the area may also contain ecological, geological, or other features of scientific, educational, scenic, or historical value interdisciplinary planning team evaluated the East Everglades Addition in 2006.
+Of the 109,600 acres within the East Everglades Addition, approximately 102,100 acres were determined to meet or potentially meet wilderness eligibility (see East Everglades Eligibility Assessment in appendix G).
+This determination considered the natural resource protection and restoration goals for the area as defined in the purpose of the 1989 act and the potential for ending nonconforming uses (e.g., airboating).

-The Wilderness Act also says that wilderness areas shall be devoted to the public purposes of recreation, scenic, scientific, educational, conservation, and historic use.
-Using this guidance from the Wilderness Act, together with additional considerations as outlined in NPS management policies, the interdisciplinary planning team evaluated the East Everglades Addition in 2006.
+The Wilderness Act also says that wilderness areas shall be devoted to the public purposes of recreation, scenic, scientific, educational, conservation and historic use.
+Using this guidance from the Wilderness Act, together with additional considerations as outlined in NPS management policies, the